pytorch/serve/kubernetes/kfserving/kfserving_wrapper/README.md

 ```

-* Step 11: Start torchserve using config.properties in /mnt/models/config/
+* Step 12: Start torchserve using config.properties in /mnt/models/config/
 ```bash
 torchserve --start --ts-config /mnt/models/config/config.properties
 ```
 Please note that Model runs at 8085,KFserving at 8080.The request first comes to the KFServing Wrapper at 8080 in turn requests the torchserve at 8085.
 So our request should be made at 8080.

+For v1 protocol

-* Step 12: The curl request for inference is as below:
+The curl request for inference is as below:
 ```bash
 curl -H "Content-Type: application/json" --data @serve/kubernetes/kfserving/kf_request_json/mnist.json http://0.0.0.0:8080/v1/models/mnist:predict
 ```